Abdul Ghani Khan

 Khan Abdul Ghani Khan (Note: خان عبدالغني خان) (c.
-1914 – 15 March 1996) was a Pakistani philosopher, poet and politician, who is regarded as one of the greatest modern figures in Pashto literature.
+1914 – 15 March 1996) was a Pashtun philosopher, poet and politician, who is regarded as one of the greatest modern figures in Pashto literature.
 He was a son of Abdul Ghaffar Khan, a prominent anti-colonial activist in the British Raj.
-Throughout his life as a poet in both British India and Pakistan, Khan was known by the titles Lewanay Pālsapay (لېونی فلسفي) and Da īlam Samander (د علم سمندر).
+Throughout his life as a poet in both British India and Pakistan, Khan was known by the titles Lewanay Pālsapay (لېونی فلسفي) and Da īlam Samander (Sea of Knowledge').

 Life

 Khan was born in Hashtnagar, in the Frontier Tribal Areas of British India—roughly located in the modern-day village of Utmanzai in Charsadda District, Khyber Pakhtunkhwa, Pakistan.
-He was a son of Abdul Ghaffar Khan, a prominent Indian independence activist, and was the elder brother of Abdul Wali Khan.
-Khan's wife, Roshan, was from a Parsi family and was the daughter of Nawab Rustam Jang, a prince of Hyderabad.
+A Muhammadzai by tribe, he was a son of Abdul Ghaffar Khan, a prominent Indian independence activist, and was the elder brother of Abdul Wali Khan.
+Khan's wife Roshan was the daughter of Nawab Rustam Jang, a prince of Hyderabad.
 He went to study at the art academy at Rabindranath Tagore's University in Shantiniketan, where he developed a liking for painting and sculpture.
 He visited England and studied sugar technology in the United States, after which he returned to British India and started working at the Takht Bhai Sugar Mills in Takht Bhai in 1933.
 Largely owing to his father's influence, Khan was also involved in politics, supporting the cause of the Pashtuns of British India.
 Due to his activism, Khan was arrested by the Government of Pakistan in 1948—although he had given up politics by then—and remained imprisoned in various jails all over the country till 1954.
 It was during these years that he wrote his poem collection, Da Panjray Chaghaar, which he considered to be the best work of his life.
 His contribution to literature (often unpublished) was ignored by the Pakistani government for much of his life; although near the end of his life, his works did receive much praise and as well as an award—for his contributions to Pashto literature and painting, the then-President of Pakistan, Muhammad Zia-ul-Haq, conferred on him the Sitara-i-Imtiaz on 23 March 1980.